 German-Polish relations are of great importance for both sides.
 Since 1989, these relations have developed a dynamism unparalleled in recent history.
-Shared interests in many areas and the two countries’ trust-based partnership in the European Union and NATO provide a sound basis for the future.
-German-Polish intergovernmental consultations take place regularly.
+Shared interests in many areas and the two countries’ close partnership in the European Union and NATO provide a sound basis for the future.

 Poland is among the countries with the largest number of people learning German.
 Around 1.9 million pupils take German classes at school.
 Measures to support the learning of German are a priority area of German cultural relations policy in Poland.